Defxult/discordLevelingSystem/README.md

 ```py
 DiscordLevelingSystem.create_database_file(r'C:\Users\Defxult\Documents')
 ```
-Once created, there is no needed to ever run that method again unless you want to create a new database file from scratch.
+Once created, there is no need to ever run that method again unless you want to create a new database file from scratch.
 Now that you have the database file, you can use the leveling system.

 ---
 ## `DiscordLevelingSystem`